RodrigoAvendano/Bookshelf/README.md

 # Bookshelf
-A personal project to learn Angular and Laravel by creating a bookstore website
+A bookstore website made with HTML, CSS, JS, MySQL and PHP